![]() |

 Motors

 where P is piercing and C is concussion.
-D is the damage potential.
 Damage potential is defined as the amount of damage a 10 kg weapon on a 100 cm extender attached to a DDT burst motor at max power will do when it hits a bot's chassis.
-This number will vary depending on the speed the weapon is traveling at (more speed=higher damage), the weight (more weight=less speed=lower damage; RA2 does not use mass in damage calculations), and what it is hitting (hitting other components does more damage), so it is merely a relative measure of power compared to other weapons.
-To give an accurate view of what weapons are the best, I've calculated a fourth statistic called efficiency which takes into account hitpoints and mass.
+Actual damage in-game will vary depending on the speed the weapon is traveling at (more speed=higher damage), the weight (more weight=less speed=lower damage; RA2 does not use mass in damage calculations), and what it is hitting (hitting other components does more damage), so it is merely a relative measure of power compared to other weapons.
+To give an accurate view of what weapons are the best, I've calculated a fourth value called efficiency which takes into account hitpoints and mass.
 This is calculated by the formula:

 where E is efficiency, D is damage potential, H is hitpoints, and M is mass.
 The weapons with the highest efficiency are the best.